[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 When adding search functionality to an AI agent, what you want is not "a list of search result URLs" but "an answer to the question."

-The Brave Search API has a Summarizer where Brave reads multiple pages and synthesizes an answer, and this also works entirely within the same api.search.brave.com.
+The Brave Search API has a Summarizer where Brave reads multiple pages and synthesizes an answer, and this also completes on the same api.search.brave.com.

-Here, we verify that the full flow from "question → AI answer (summary)" is reachable through the opened hole.
+Here, we verify that "question → AI answer (summary)" works end-to-end through the hole we opened.

 API What it returns Use case